 Now for anyone living with a chronic illness, you will be probably be like, “well ya duh, that’s obvious”.
 But, for “normal”/non-sick people this may be something that you may have overlooked.
 Vitamin and mineral deficiency can cause you major fatigue and other health problems.
 Especially for woman, it is particularly important to ensure that your blood level counts are normal, because our period can often throw this off.
 Ask your doctor to send you for a full round of blood work.
 Make sure to check big markers such as iron/ferritin, magnesium, potassium, vitamin B12, vitamin D, and folic acid.

-I am anemic, and so for years I have been getting iron infusions every few months.
-Along with the infusions I take iron pills daily.
+I am anemic, and so for years I got iron infusions every few months in the time leading up to my surgery in 2018.
+Ever since then my iron levels have remained fairly steady with just iron pills.
 When there is a tip in my iron levels, I can usually tell because I start to become more easily fatigued.
 So, checking your blood work is so truly important.

 Again, this may be obvious to some of you.
 But, for some this may not be on the top of your priority list.
 It is critical that you get 7-9 hours or sleep per night to help your body to feel rested.
 If you are not getting 7-9 hours right now, ask yourself why not?
 Determine what is standing in your way of a good night sleep and adjust accordingly.
 This may be as small as going to bed a little bit earlier, or establishing a better night routine.
 Or this may be a larger problem, such as asking your boss to start work a little later, or talking to your pharmacist about any drug interactions that could be interfering with your sleep.